Skip to content

 Set environment variables before starting the daemon instead.

-Models and API keys
+Models and authentication

 The practical rule is: